Triplany/VAL_protocol/DEVELOPMENT.md

 2. Both adopt `effective_packet_size = min(local, peer)`.
 3. Required features are validated (fail fast if missing); requested are sanitized to local and peer.
 4. On incompatibility, send ERROR { code=VAL_ERR_FEATURE_NEGOTIATION, detail=missing_mask } and abort.

+Wire version enforcement
+- Independently of HELLO’s version check, every packet header carries `wire_version`.
+Receivers must verify it is 0 in the base protocol.
+A non‑zero value results in `VAL_ERR_INCOMPATIBLE_VERSION` with `VAL_ERROR_DETAIL_VERSION_MAJOR` and aborting the operation.

 ### Resume negotiation and VERIFY exchange